Hendrix-CS/csci150/labs/doublets.md

 ## Overview

-In this lab we will make extensive use of while loops and strings.
-We will explore mutation of strings (words, DNA, ...) through playing the game Doublets.
+In this lab we will make extensive use of while loops and strings through the game Doublets.

 ## Materials
 * <a href="../data/english3.txt" download>Common English Words</a>